-Although labs are asynchronous, we will have a specific day and time of labs reserved, which will be Thursdays from 3:30 to 6:15 pm.
-You will need to log into a lab computer remotely through the university VPN, and we will have the lab reserved for students of this class on that day and time.
-Students who have a scheduling conflict must attempt to access the computer lab at another time. first lab will occur on Sep.
-17th.
+Labs will be conducted remotely on Fridays from 3:30 to 6:15 pm.
+The first lab will occur on Sep.
+18th.
 You will need to log into a lab computer remotely through the university VPN.
 Directions on how to use the university VPN will be provided on D2L.

-Labs will typically be due on the Tuesday following the reserved lab time by 1 pm., but due dates will be on the lab assignment.
-If a student does not turn in the lab by this date and time, the D2L folder will close and the student will need to email the assignment directly to Dr. Bierman.
+Labs will typically be due on the next Friday following lab by 3:30 pm., but due dates will be on the lab assignment.
+If a student does not turn in the lab by this date and time, the D2L folder will close and the student will need to email the assignment directly to Dr. Curtis.
 If the lab is turned in after the due date and does not meet the policy for deferrals, 50% of the total marks possible will be deducted from the lab before any marks are deducted for errors.

 If a student turns in an assignment partially completed, no additional aspects of the assignment will be accepted after the due date.
 Furthermore, if a student accidentally turns in the wrong assignment and does not realize this until after the due date, the student will not be allowed to turn in the correct assignment for credit after the due date.
-A student is free to turn in an updated assignment before the due date; D2L will be set so that only the most recently turned-in assignment is retained for grading.
+A student is free to turn in an updated assignment before the due date, though; D2L will be set so that only the most recently turned-in assignment is retained for grading.